GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

   connect("area_entered", self, "_on_area_entered")
 {{< / highlight >}}

 Then define public methods.
 Include type hints for variables and the return type.
+You can use a brief comment to describe what the function does and what it returns.

-You can use a brief comment, if need be, to describe what the function does and what it returns.
-To describe the return value, start the sentence with `Returns`.
+Start the sentence with `Returns` when describing the return value.
 Use the present tense and direct voice.
 See Godot's [documentation writing guidelines](//docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html) for more information.

 {{< highlight gdscript >}}
 func can_move(cell_coordinates: Vector2) -> bool: